 Streaming & Torrenting

 Streaming and torrenting are obviously important for the average user.
-Endless hours of content is blocked due to international broadcasting rights and agreements, while the price of traditional cable continues to increase each year.
+Endless hours of content are blocked due to international broadcasting rights and agreements, while the price of traditional cable continues to increase each year.
 Something has to give, so a quality VPN will be able to unblock streaming platforms and torrent clients around the world, from Netflix to BitTorrent.

 ExpressVPN is a beast when it comes to streaming, unblocking almost every service you can think of.
 It’s essential if you’re interested in watching live events like sport, or for accessing platforms that are currently geo-blocked in your country.

 Here’s a quick rundown with some of the key streaming websites you’ll be able to access with ExpressVPN;

 - YouTube TV

 It’s far from a comprehensive list of everything you’ll be able to access with the VPN, but it gives you some idea of what you can expect.

 As well as streaming, ExpressVPN has guides for watching live events which are broadcast online, and lots of tutorials and tips in case you run into any problems.